 We may need to know: How can we protect ourselves from potential hazards?
-Can we paddle as a group and help each other if needed?
 What damage to our health might repeated immersion in cold water cause?
 How can we help prevent this becoming an issue?
+What would we do if someone we are paddling with gets really cold or overheats?
 What potential injuries might we need to treat?
 How might we do this?